-“Proceeds from the Run for Blue will be used by the Foundation to support our primary giving Pillar which is to help Reduce and Prevent Gun Violence.
+“Proceeds from the Run for Blue will be used by the Foundation to support our primary giving pillar which is to help Reduce and Prevent Gun Violence.
 Additionally, we fund advanced training, youth programs, critical equipment, innovative programs and new technology not included in the city’s current budget for the Philadelphia Police Department,” said PPF President Maureen Rush.
 “But our number one focus is gun violence reduction.
 We anticipate more than 1,300 participants and are thrilled to see so many people coming out for a great time in support of the incredible men and women of Philly PD who protect and serve every day despite the non-stop dangers they face.”

-At the conclusion of the race was a Police-Community Festival which welcomed participants and the public at 2nd and Market Streets from 8:30 a.m. to 10:30 a.m.
-The festival included food and beverages (courtesy of Wawa), music from WMMR and displays by various Police Department units, including Mounted, Canine, Marine, Highway Patrol, Recruitment and others.
+At the conclusion of the race was a Police-Community Festival which welcomed participants and the public at 2nd and Market Street from 8:30 a.m. to 10:30 a.m.
+The festival included food and beverages (courtesy of Wawa), music from WMMR and displays by various Police Department units including Mounted, Canine, Marine, Highway Patrol, Recruitment and others.